Geometric Manin's conjecture in characteristic $p$: Preliminaries

 as a topological space with the product topology, where $\Omega_k$ is the set of all places of $k$ and $k_v$ is the completion of $k$ with respect to $v \in \Omega_k$.
 One can define the {\it Brauer--Manin set}

 which contains the set $X(k)$ of rational points.
-When $X$ is geometrically rationally connected, the Colliot-Th\'el\`ene conjecture predicts that $X(k)$ is non-empty as soon as the Brauer--Manin set is non-empty.
+When $X$ is geometrically rationally connected, one of Colliot-Th\'el\`ene's conjectures predicts that $X(k)$ is non-empty as soon as the Brauer--Manin set is non-empty.
 Moreover the conjecture predicts that $X(k)$ is dense in $X(\mathbb A_k)^{\mathrm{Br}(X)}$.
-Readers interested in this construction should consult \cite{CTS21}.
+We refer to this conjecture as Colliot-Th\'el\`ene's conjecture in this paper.
+Readers interested in this conjecture should consult \cite{CTS21}.